BAT spectra can be extracted for the full event-list, or over a specified time by using

 residuals in the response matrix; there is a specific

-task to do this, called batphasyserr.
-This requires the name of the
+task to do this, called batphasyserr

 In order to ensure that the position of the burst in instrument coordinates is